oncoblocks/centromere/README.md

 The web module contains all components of the REST web services, including security and API documentation tools.

+## Quick Start
+Please see each individual module's README for instructions on getting started.

 ## Contact

-For questions about the Oncoblocks projects or if you would like to contribute to Centromere, please contact:
+For questions about Centromere, or if you are interested in contributing, please contact:
   - [Will Oemler](mailto:woemler@blueprintmedicines.com), Blueprint Medicines
-  - [Ethan Cerami](mailto:cerami@jimmy.harvard.edu), Dana Farber Cancer Institute

 ## License

-Copyright 2015 William Oemler, Blueprint Medicines
+Copyright 2016 William Oemler, Blueprint Medicines

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.